-1. If servers are on different hosts, create agent profiles for each server where you plan to install the agent.

-The steps are described under Section 3.4.2, "Installing the WebLogic Java Agent".
+- 1. If servers are on different hosts, create agent profiles for each server where you plan to install the agent. - The steps are described under "Installing the WebLogic Java Agent". - 2.
+Prepare your protected web applications by adding the agent filter configuration as described in "Configuring the Agent Filter for an Application". - 3.
+Use the agentadmin command to install the agent either interactively, or silently on each server in the domain:

-- 2. Prepare your protected web applications by adding the agent filter configuration as described in Section 4.1.1, "Configuring the Agent Filter for an Application". - 3.
-Use the agentadmin command to install the agent either interactively, or silently on each server in the domain: - For interactive installation, follow the instructions in Procedure 3.14, "To Install the WebLogic Java Agent". - For silent installation, follow the instructions in Section 3.4.3, "Installing the WebLogic Java Agent Silently". - 4.
+- For interactive installation, follow the instructions in "To Install the WebLogic Java Agent". - For silent installation, follow the instructions in "Installing the WebLogic Java Agent Silently". - 4.
 On each managed server in the domain, update the classpath to include agent .jar files.

-In WebLogic Node Manager console, navigate to Environment > Servers > server > Server Start > Class Path, and then edit the classpath as in the following example, but all on a single line:
+In WebLogic Node Manager console, navigate to Environment > Server > Server > Server > Class Path, and then edit the classpath as in the following example, but all on a single line: